vitessio/website/content/en/docs/reference/features/vindexes.md

 In the above case, the name of the vindex is `name_keyspace_idx`.
 It is of type `lookup`, and it is owned by the `user` table.

 Every Vindex has an optional `params` section that contains a map of string key-value pairs.
-The keys and values defer depending on the vindex type and are explained below.
+The keys and values differ depending on the vindex type and are explained below.

 ### How Vindexes are used